sneha-balamurali/fpga/introduction/setup_guide.md

 1. Open a command line on your computer:
   - Linux/macOS: open a Terminal
   - Windows: Command Prompt (CMD), PowerShell, or Git Bash.
 (I used Git bash)
 2. Use the `cd` (change directory) command to move into the folder where Vivado stored your generated `.bit` file (the FPGA bitstream).
+If you didn't rename the project in the `make_project.tcl`, your path will look something more like `<Path/to/repository>/tmp/Calibration/Calibration.runs/impl1/system_wrapper.bit`.
 ```bash
 cd <Path/to/repository>tmp/led_blink/led_blink.runs/impl1
 ```